euqen/mongoose-paranoid-plugin/README.md

 ## Philosophy

-All existing soft deletion plugins doesn't allow to disable quering by non-deleted documents.
+All existing soft deletion plugins don't allow to disable quering by non-deleted documents.
 They all require to use their own-implemented methods.
 Sometimes you need to get all documents including deleted, sometimes you need to retrieve only non-deleted.
 All existing plugins provide their own separate methods to do this.
 It's not flexible, you need to call different methods depending on situations you faced with.

 ## Installation